 Led by Dr. Nader Iskander, San Antonio Eye Specialists is widely regarded as one of the premier ophthalmology practices in Texas.
 Known as the leader in San Antonio for LASIK vision correction and cataract surgery, the doctors of San Antonio Eye Specialists provide all-encompassing vision care that includes general eye care, cataract removal and care, premium lenses, glaucoma treatment, treatment for dry eye, pterygium, allergies, BOTOX, and other comprehensive eye care treatments.

-When you choose San Antonio Eye Specialists for your eyes, you are choosing the surgical skill and experience behind over 15,000 procedures performed by Dr. Iskander.
+When you choose San Antonio Eye Specialists for your eyes, you are choosing the surgical skill and experience behind over thousands of procedures performed by Dr. Iskander.

 Dr. Iskander has performed thousands of laser vision correction procedures, including LASIK and PRK.
 He has also performed many other vision improving procedures like clear lens exchange or Visian ICL implantation.
 Dr. Iskander performs eyelid surgery as well, which is important, because some patients have great vision that is merely curtained by poor eyelid muscle tone.